Charlie Simmer: Playing career

 Simmer was traded at the beginning of the 1985 season to the Boston Bruins, where despite the cumulative effects of several injuries throughout his career, he starred for three more seasons.
-In 1986, Simmer won the Bill Masterton Trophy for his perseverance and dedication to hockey.
+One season saw him miss games with a broken jaw.
+In 1986, Simmer won the Bill Masterton Trophy for his perseverance and dedication to hockey; in that season, he missed nearly 20 games with a knee injury before coming back only to be struck in the eye by a stick during a game where he narrowly missed losing sight in.
+Despite all these injuries Simmer still found a way to be a consistent scorer for the Bruins throughout his tenure tallying 60 plus points all 3 seasons.
+As well as scoring 20 plus goals every year.

 Simmer played his final NHL season, for the Pittsburgh Penguins, in 1988.
-He subsequently played the 1989 season for Eintracht Frankfurt in the German Bundesliga and, after a season off, parts of two seasons as a player-coach for the minor league San Diego Gulls before retiring.
+He subsequently played the 1989 season for Eintracht Frankfurt in the German Bundesliga scoring 51 points in 35 games.
+Then after a season off, he then spent parts of two seasons as a player-coach for the minor league San Diego Gulls before retiring.

 Retirement

 Simmer finished his NHL career with 711 points (342 goals, 369 assists) in 712 career games.
-At the time of his retirement, he was the last active player in North American professional hockey to have played for the Seals-Barons franchise (though Dennis Maruk was the last alum of the franchise to play in the NHL, upon his retirement in 1989.)
+At the time of his retirement, he was the last active player in North American professional hockey to have played for the Seals-Barons franchise (though Dennis Maruk was the last alumnus of the franchise to play in the NHL, upon his retirement in 1989.)

+In 1994 he was inducted into the Northwestern Ontario sports Hall of Fame.

 He was formerly married to one-time Playboy Playmate of the Year Terri Welles; the couple had one daughter.
+He subsequently remarried in 1995 to Jody and together they had a son and a daughter.
 Simmer spent years as a color commentator for the Phoenix Coyotes and the Calgary Flames on Sportsnet.

+After his career ended, he resided in Calgary for a number of years before moving to Texas along with his wife in the mid-2010s to work with Decca, a consulting company specializing in oil and gas after they bought out his company.

+In 2023 he would be named one of the top 100 Bruins players of all time.